Exia01/Algorithms/CodindDojoPLatform/AlgorithmBook/Chapters1-10/Chapter1 _Fundamentals/README.txt

     - working within the same, replace each string with a number - the length of the string at previous array index and return the array.

+Adding Seven to Most
+    - Build a function that accepts an array
+    - Return a new array with all values except firs, adding 7 to each.
+    - Do not alter the original array